Antiz96/arch-update/README.md

 ![top_bar_up_to_date](https://github.com/Antiz96/arch-update/assets/53110319/794696a0-3452-4afd-8d64-a41d64225082)

-When `arch-update` is checking for updates, the icon changes accordingly *(the `check` function is automatically triggered at boot and then once every hour if you enabled the [systemd timer](#the-systemd-timer) and can be manually triggered by running the `arch-update -c` command)*:
+When `arch-update` is checking for updates, the icon changes accordingly (the `check` function is automatically triggered at boot and then once every hour if you enabled the [systemd timer](#the-systemd-timer) and can be manually triggered by running the `arch-update -c` command):

 ![top_bar_checking](https://github.com/Antiz96/arch-update/assets/53110319/27cc96c7-6871-4235-81d2-20bc4528fa18)

-If there are available updates, the icon will show a bell sign and a desktop notification indicating the number of available updates will be sent *(requires [libnotify/notify-send](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package"))*:
+If there are available updates, the icon will show a bell sign and a desktop notification indicating the number of available updates will be sent (requires [libnotify/notify-send](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package")):

 ![top_bar_update_available](https://github.com/Antiz96/arch-update/assets/53110319/e76be2e4-07b1-41db-8a5d-8cff89e904f6)
 ![notification](https://github.com/Antiz96/arch-update/assets/53110319/4d7fb15e-2d94-4740-9831-fe4dfd264c13)

-When the icon is clicked, it launches the main `update` function which refreshes the list of packages available for updates, print it inside a terminal window and asks for the user's confirmation to proceed with the installation *(it can also be launched by running the `arch-update` command, requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages update support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages update support)*:
+When the icon is clicked, it launches the relevant series of functions to perform a complete and proper update starting by refreshing the list of packages available for updates, print it inside a terminal window and asks for the user's confirmation to proceed with the installation (it can also be launched by running the `arch-update` command, requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages update support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages update support):

 ![main_update_function](https://github.com/Antiz96/arch-update/assets/53110319/43ff2d3a-a6d6-455b-9642-b11c42ed1985)

-You can optionally configure `arch-update` to not show the version changes during the package listing *(see [Tips and tricks - Do not show package version changes](#do-not-show-package-version-changes)*:
+You can optionally configure `arch-update` to not show the version changes during the package listing (see [Tips and tricks - Do not show package version changes](#do-not-show-package-version-changes):

 ![main_update_function_without_version_changes](https://github.com/Antiz96/arch-update/assets/53110319/76827a27-be4f-4937-b231-53be62d9115f)